-Component Name Description AlphaServer 800, 1 1000A, 2 1200, 4000, 4100, 8200, 8400, DS10, DS20, DS20E, ES40, GS60, GS60E, GS80, GS140, GS160, and GS320 Alpha host.
-HSG80 Fibre Channel controller module with two Fibre Channel host ports and support for six SCSI drive buses.
-HSG60 Fibre Channel controller module with two Fibre Channel host ports and support for two SCSI buses.
-MDR Fibre Channel Modular Data Router, a bridge to a SCSI tape or a SCSI tape library.
+Component Name Description AlphaServer 800, 1 1000A, 2 1200, 4000, 4100, 8200, 8400, DS10, DS20, DS25, DS20E, ES40, ES45, ES47, ES80, GS60, GS60E, GS80, GS140, GS160, GS320, and GS1280 Alpha host.
+Enterprise Virtual Array (EVA) Fibre Channel "virtual" RAID storage with two Fibre Channel host ports and support for 240 physical Fibre Channel drives.
+HSV110 Fibre Channel hierarchical storage controller module (for the EVA5000) with two Fibre Channel host ports and support for 6 or 12 SCSI drive enclosures.
+HSG80 Fibre Channel hierarchical storage controller module with two Fibre Channel host ports and support for six SCSI drive buses.
+HSG60 Fibre Channel hierarchical storage controller module with two Fibre Channel host ports and support for two SCSI buses.
+MDR Fibre Channel Modular Data Router, a bridge to a SCSI tape or a SCSI tape library, with a 1-Gb capacity.
 The MDR must be connected to a Fibre Channel switch.
 It cannot be connected directly to an Alpha system.
-KGPSA-BC, KGPSA-CA OpenVMS Alpha PCI to multimode Fibre Channel host adapters.
-DSGGA-AA or -AB and DSGGB-AA or -AB 8-port or 16-port Fibre Channel switch.
-VLGBICs Very long Gigabit interface converters (GBICs), which are used in long-distance configurations with single-mode fibre-optic cables.
-The order number is 169887-B21 for a pair of VLGBICs.
-Single-mode, fiber-optic cable Single-mode fibre-optic cable up to 100 kilometers can be used. $$ BNGBX-nn Multimode fiber-optic cable (nn denotes length in meters).
+NSR Fibre Channel Network Storage Router, a bridge to a SCSI tape or a SCSI tape library, with a 2-Gb capacity.
+The NSR must be connected to a Fibre Channel switch.
+It cannot be connected directly to an Alpha system.
+Fibre Channel fabric components, including host adapters, switches, bridges, Gigabit interface converters (GBICs) for long distance configurations, and cables See the latest version of the hp StorageWorks SAN Design (order number: AA-RMPNF-TE).